 This critical attribute can be assessed to determine whether employees will be reliable and trustworthy in the workplace.

-Such as administrative skills, computer skills etc. At this level, we assess personality, administrative skills, computer skills (such as MS Word, PowerPoint, Excel, and Access) as well as emotional intelligence and integrity.
+Clerical staff requires particular characteristics such as administrative skills, computer skills, etc. At this level, we assess personality, administrative skills, computer skills (such as MS Word, PowerPoint, Excel, and Access) as well as emotional intelligence and integrity.

 Our tools can furthermore assess specific skills required for call centre personnel, receptionists, personal assistants, etc.